yocontra/rover/README.md

 ![rover](http://www.brookstone.com/webassets/product_images/300x300/792593.jpg)

+Blog post about the creation of this [on medium](https://medium.com/p/6346e3f827f1)

 ## Disclaimer

 This library is still under rapid development.
 The API will likely change as I continue to reverse engineer the rover.
 Use at your own risk.